andrewsgardner/WebLearn/README.md

 php_value include_path "/path/to/resources/directory/"
 ```

 Remember that Linux uses forward slashes in URLs while Windows uses back slashes.
-Accordingly, please ensure that your include path only uses forward slashes.
+Accordingly, please ensure that you only use forward slashes.

 Depending on the server environment, you may also need to set the ```allow_url_include``` parameter to **on** in php.ini.